lenderpanel

 Recently asked questions about conveyancing in Putney

 In what way does my ID and proof of funds have anything to do with my conveyancing in Putney?
-What am I being asked for?
+Is this really necessary?

-Yesterday I discovered that there is a flying freehold element on a house I put an offer in a fortnight ago in what should have been a simple, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what was supposed to be a quick, no chain conveyancing.
 Putney is where the house is located.
-Can you offer any opinion?
+What do you suggest?

 Last updated